 Plan out your system.
 If your growing on a larger scale, it is a good idea to set up portions to run off different nutrient reservoirs.
-This will prevent root problems spreading to your whole garden making it easier to contain
+This will prevent root problems from spreading to your whole garden making it easier to contain

 Keep Proper Temperature.
 Temperature plays a big role in hydroponics and gardening in general.
 Too hot and the available oxygen in the nutrient solution goes down.
 Warmer temperatures are also better for bacteria and pathogens to live and reproduce in.
 Keep your hydroponic nutrient solution under 75 degrees to help prevent root rot in your garden.